CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-05-06-not-fast-mod.md

   0.53 │    └──jmpq       242
 ```

 The fallthrough of the branch is now the case where we are *not* performing the division (the compiler will typically place the likely path as the fallthrough path).
-In fact, the division has be moved far away from our tight inner-loop!
+In fact, the division has been moved far away from our tight inner-loop!
 One final metric we can compare is the difference in the cylces where the divider is active.
 Let's compare the tests `baseMod/1024/224`, `fastMod/1024/224` `fastModHint/1024/224` for a constant number of iterations (1000000).

 ```
 baseMod/1024/224      7,654,562,646      arith.divider_active